Guilty by a Ruby Necklace

 ——

-The shop owner, who had been chatting with me moments ago about the weather, paused at the register.
+The antique shop owner, who had been chatting with me moments ago about the weather, paused at the register.
 He looked up.

 The polite retail smile fell from his face.